-You could reach out via email, or request to have a phone call or meeting.
-It’s a good idea to prepare by:
+You could start by sending an email, or ask to organise a phone call or meeting.
+Before you reach out, it’s a good idea to prepare by:

-Whether the conflict is in the workplace, your relationships or your university life, the Employability team offer many resources that may support you with navigating conflict.
+Whether it’s in the workplace, your relationships or your university life, the Employability team offer many resources to help you navigate conflict.
 These include:

-- Career Ready Ambassadors who are available via a drop-in service across the semester (check out their available days and times on the Career Hub events page) – they may refer you to the Australian Fair Work resources or a one-on-one appointment with a Specialist Career Consultant.
+- Career Ready Ambassadors who are available via a drop-in service across the semester (check when on the Career Hub).
+They might refer you to Australian Fair Work resources or a one-on-one appointment with a Specialist Career Consultant.

-- On-demand E-learning resources via Career Ready OnLine – you can search the site to find specific information regarding conflict resolution.
+- On-demand resources on Career Ready OnLine – you can search the site to find specific information regarding conflict resolution.

-- On-demand Career Ready Webinars – these provide information on workplace rights and responsibilities.
+- On-demand Career Ready Webinars with information on workplace rights and responsibilities.

 - Academic Coordinators